Panchan Rina: 2022–present: Arrest and comeback

 Rina's next fight was against former WBO Miniflyweight Champion and former J-Girls Atomweight Champion Mako Yamada at Knock Out 2025 Vol. 1 on February 9, 2025.
 After three rounds, one of the judges gave the match to Rina, but the other two scored it a draw, taking the match into an extra fourth round.
 This final round, and as a result the match, was declared a split draw.
 Although the TV commentating team questioned how overtime could end in a draw, the rules were changed on December 9, 2024, to allow draws in the extended round.
 In an August 2025 interview, Rina said that she considered retiring after the Yamada fight due to her ongoing poor health since the end of 2024, but has decided to compete for one more year.
 She faced Thai mixed martial artist Amp The Rocket at Knock Out 56 ~New Beginning~ on August 29, 2025.
 After being deducted a point in the first round for accidentally hitting her opponent's face with her forearm in a vertical elbow-like motion, Rina won the bout by KO in the third round when Amp failed to get up after being knocked down from a knee to the face.
+Rina then faced decorated Thai fighter Sanengarm Sakchamni, the number 8 ranked minimumweight at Rajadamnern Stadium, at Knock Out 60 ~K.O Climax 2025~ on December 30.
+It was conducted with boxing gloves under Knock Out-Red rules, making it Rina's first match where elbows were allowed.
+Yamaguchi explained that Rina decided to make the change, because her performance had dipped ever since the Knock Out-Black rules were changed to limit clinching, and to chase the WBC Muay Thai championship before retiring.
+Rina lost the bout by unanimous decision.

+Rina faced Siam Real Combat Women's Mini-Flyweight Champion Nong Gift at Rajadamnern World Series, which was held at Rajadamnern Stadium in Bangkok, Thailand on August 1, 2026.
+It was her first bout under authentic Muay Thai rules.
+She lost the fight by unanimous decision.